DBraun/Faust-Tutorial/README.md

 ### Day 2

-Let's learn about **deploying Faust code** into websites and plugins for DAWs such as Ableton Live/Logic Pro.
+Let's learn about **deploying Faust code** into plugins for DAWs such as Ableton Live/Logic Pro.
 We'll install Faust locally in order to have access to all of its tools and scripts.

 ### Day 3